bartdorlandt/ansible-role-poetry/README.md

 ## Role Variables
 Available variables are listed below, along with default values (see defaults/main.yml):

-    virtualenvs_inproject: true
+    virtualenvs_inproject: false
-    virtualenvs_prefer_active_python: true
+    virtualenvs_prefer_active_python: false
     poetry_ohmyzsh_plugin: false

-The top two are setting poetry configruation settings.
+The top two are setting poetry configuration settings.
 The poetry_ohmyzsh_plugin flag can be used to enable poetry for ohmyzsh.

 ## Dependencies
-None
+If homebrew (MacOS) was used to install poetry, it would not install it again using the 'normal' installer.

 ## Example Playbook